 - The player who managed to shoot the most number of rings wins!

-Add a Twist: Choose random cones and assign rewards on each one to make the game more exciting!
+Add a Twist: Choose random cones and assign rewards on each one to make the family game more exciting!

 3. Giant Pick Up Sticks

-If you want less physically challenging backyard games to play with your kids, then Giant Pick Up Sticks is perfect for you.
+If you want less physically challenging backyard games or outdoor games to play with your kids, then Giant Pick Up Sticks is perfect for you.
 Yes, it still requires a little amount of body strength since your kids will need to carry sticks longer than them, but surely they will enjoy competing with one another on who will get the most points!

-The challenge of playing this game is getting your kids’ full attention.
+The challenge of playing this family game is getting your kids’ full attention.
 But how can you possibly do that?
 By giving them sweet treats on every win!

 Involve the kids in making the giant sticks.
 You can choose to design each stick with different colors and patterns to make it more appealing!